Fri3dCamp/timeblaster-2020/README.md

 Added a series resistor for the IR LEDs, this is only required when powering the device from 5V.

 # Assembly Instructions
+The assembly instructions can also be found in the leaflets located in the "media" folder of this repository

 ## Resistor note
 The 120Ω resistor has been marked with a red permanent marker since the color coding for the 120Ω and 10KΩ resistor are too similar